50% OFF frames with purchase of lenses.

 What Causes Blurry Vision in One Eye?

 Experiencing blurry vision from time to time is common, but when it occurs in only one eye, it can feel particularly concerning.
-In many cases, it’s not due to a serious medical issue, but it’s always important to pay attention to changes in your vision.
+While it’s often not due to a serious medical issue, it’s always important to pay attention to changes in your vision.
 Persistent or sudden blurry vision, especially in one eye, may signal a more serious underlying condition that requires prompt attention.

 If you’re wondering whether it’s time to consult an eye doctor, understanding the potential causes can help.
 Keep reading EyeCare Associates' guide to the common reasons for blurry vision in one eye and when to seek professional care.